Where is the Cross Hammock manufactured?

 All Cross Hammocks have an head zone adjustable with whoopie slings - so that you can either lie flat or with a raised upper body.
 In addition the ridgeline of the netless standard mat can be adjusted in length - but please not longer than 1.80 m (6'), otherwise the forces are distributed too unfavourably and you could damage your Cross Hammock.

-Why karabiners are used on the Cross Hammock?
+Why Evo Loops are used on the Cross Hammock?

 What do I have to do if the side cords get tangled up?

 The side cords should run to the hammock as shown here.
-If they get tangled up after unpacking, unhook the carabiner and take up all 10 loops again.
-Starting at the foot end, hook in the open karabiner from below.
-Finally the Ridgeline (here green above white) is hooked in.
+If they get tangled after unpacking, you can open the evo loop and pick up all 10 loops again.
+Finally, the ridgeline is hooked in.
+However, this rebuilding should only be necessary very rarely.

 What else do I have to pay attention to when hanging the Cross Hammock?